akhilsukh/CCAdvisory/posts/spotlight/cs-davis.md

 ### What’s the Grind like for Computer Science majors?

-Alex’s first word of advice for any student beginning a coding language is to “master the fundamentals in your beginner classes.”
+&nbsp;&nbsp;&nbsp;&nbsp;Alex’s first word of advice for any student beginning a coding language is to “master the fundamentals in your beginner classes.”
 Alex went into his beginner C++ class feeling prepared because he had experience coding in his high school Java class and felt comfortable using tools like Microsoft Visual Studio.
 You can also self-study using YouTube, Udemy/Udacity, Textbooks, and Bootcamps.
 Alex said he wishes he took the Beginner + Intermediate course instead because every Beginner coding class can be a “slow-paced drag” for non-novices.
 He noted many students trail behind in their Beginner coding classes because they go in completely blank.
 Perfecting your coding skills early on is essential for success in subsequent coding classes.

 |  Udacity.com | Udemy.com |
 | ------------ | ------------ |